mathspp/mathspp/pages/02.blog/python-deque-tutorial/item.md

-This tutorial shows how to work with the Python data structure `collections.deque`, with interactive examples.
+This tutorial teaches how to work with the Python data structure `collections.deque` and provides 7 example use cases.

 ===

 # Python `deque` tutorial

+If you already know how to manipulate a `deque`, feel free to [skip to the example use cases](#deque-examples)!

 ## What is a `deque`?